gingerkitty/bootstrap-by-example/README.md

 # bootstrap-by-example
-first steps required during signup
+following instructions for first steps required during signup, but not getting redirected to code download...although i did download a cheatsheet